All guitars are set up for optimum playability in our workshop before shipping.

 Free Setup in our shop before shipping!

-Please note: The Hauser Limited features exotic Madagascar rosewood, which vary greatly in appearance and grain pattern.
+Please note: This Hauser Limited features exotic Macassar Ebony, which vary greatly in appearance and grain pattern.
 All of the photos above show the actual guitar listed here.

 The Hauser sound is famous for its perfect balance and clean separation of voices.
 Overtones are very controlled and resulting sound is incredibly pure, with a very focused fundamental at the core of every note.
 Because of this very pure and direct sound, adding color and nuance of sound is up to the player – moving the right hand over the soundhole yields a very liquidy and velvety quality of tone, while moving towards the bridge achieves a brighter, almost “brassy” sound.
 This style of guitar appeals to the player wanting maximum control over their own dynamic and modulation (tone color) choices.
 This guitar is handmade in the USA.